woossi0/suite/docs/usermanual/source/sysadmin/startup/index.rst

 Jetty
 -----

-OpenGeo Suite for Windows and OS X both use the Jetty application server.
+Boundless Suite for Windows and OS X both use the Jetty application server.
 Startup flags are all contained in a file called :file:`start.ini`.

 On Windows, this file is contained in :file:`jetty\\start.ini` inside the root of the installation directory.
 For example, :file:`C:\\Program Files\\Boundless\\OpenGeo\\jetty\\start.ini`.